rorosaurus/roryhay.es/_posts/2016-12-18-neopixel-goggles.md

 * Cost: ~$40-60

 The time investment is really dependent on your proficiency at the required skills and your tendency to be perfectionist with the wiring. :)
-Most of the parts I used are available in https://www.adafruit.com/products/2221[a single kit from Adafruit]!
+Most of the parts I used are available in [a single kit from Adafruit](https://www.adafruit.com/products/2221)!
 The main modifications I made on top of this kit are:

-* Added a https://www.adafruit.com/products/727[3 x AAA Battery Holder] to the strap for extended battery life and easy on/off
+* Added a [3 x AAA Battery Holder](https://www.adafruit.com/products/727) to the strap for extended battery life and easy on/off
-* Added two https://smile.amazon.com/Gikfun-12x12x7-3-Tactile-Momentary-Arduino/dp/B01E38OS7K/[push buttons] which wire into PINs on the Trinket to control effects/settings
+* Added two [push buttons](https://smile.amazon.com/Gikfun-12x12x7-3-Tactile-Momentary-Arduino/dp/B01E38OS7K/) which wire into PINs on the Trinket to control effects/settings

 ## How to make your own
-You should start by following https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma[this tutorial on Adafruit].
+You should start by following [this tutorial on Adafruit](https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma).
 It's very detailed and gets us most of the way there!

-You'll also need to complete the https://learn.adafruit.com/introducing-trinket[Introducing Trinket] and https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use[All About Arduino Libraries] tutorials.
+You'll also need to complete the [Introducing Trinket](https://learn.adafruit.com/introducing-trinket) and [All About Arduino Libraries](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use) tutorials.
 It's mostly just installing pre-requisites to program the Trinket and use the NeoPixel library.

 My custom code for my goggles is available [on my GitHub](https://github.com/rorosaurus/neopixel-goggles).
 It's not perfect (I suspect there are a few things I can do to save more bytes and add more effects) but it's good enough for now!
 Some effects are borrowed from NeoPixel demos/examples and other open-source implementations, but a few are my own creation!